music-notation-swift/music-notation-core/docs/duration-calculator.md

 - Good to have the ability to tell what can be used to fill the measure.
 - Let the API caller know that the measure is incomplete.
 - Add the ability to split the measure.
-- What happends when the user changes the time signature.
+- What happens when the user changes the time signature.
 Do we allow this?